Canadian Museum Of Immigration At Pier 21

-About Canadian Museum Of Immigration At Pier 21, Halifax
+Canadian Museum Of Immigration At Pier 21 - Review

 Often compared to Ellis Island in the United States, the Canadian Museum of Immigration showcases the important role of immigration to the country in the mid-20th century.
 The massive collection that tells the tale of over 1.5 million immigrants that passed through its doors includes stories, oral interviews, books, films, images and immigration documents.
 There are several permanent and rotating exhibits that expand upon the history of the people who crossed the sea make Canada their home.
 The collection of stories is an ongoing process and future exhibits are developed based on them.
 There is also a Cafe and Museum Gift Shop onsite.